-The most obvious lesson being that outsourcing lead generation can add enhance the efforts of internal teams.
-As the Buzz to your Woody, teaming up with a lead generation company means you can take advantage of their skills to complement your own efforts.
+The most obvious lesson being that outsourcing lead generation can add to the efforts of internal teams.
+As the Buzz to your Woody, teaming up with a lead generation company allows you to take advantage of their skills to complement your own efforts.

 But collaborating with the right team is vital.
 For every hero partner, there are cowboys lurking around the corner.
 For each company that has the stats to back up their claims, there will be empty promises of infinity (and beyond).

 If you are considering lead gen outsourcing, there are costly mistakes to avoid but huge advantages if you get it right – high ROI is very possible.
 This article will outline how to bring in external help – as near as buying leads as you can get – to supercharge your business and have you flying faster than if you’d strapped a toy rocket to your back.

 Lead generation is the process of identifying prospective customers, attracting them to your brand, and converting them into paying customers.

 Inbound and outbound marketing tactics are used to attract customers and move them through the sales funnel.
 Both inbound and outbound use a variety of channels to reach prospective customers.

 We all know what a lead is, but it’s worth having a quick reminder of the different types of leads that a business will see in its sales pipeline.

 A marketing qualified lead is an individual who has engaged with your marketing material in some way.
 They will have shown some interest, like downloading some content or signing up to a newsletter, but an MQL is not ready for a sales call.